-With no doubt, the quality of food we ingest is very important.
-The philosophy of Yoga states that “he who commences the practices of Yoga without first controlling his diet becomes a victim of many diseases”.
+Undoubtedly, the quality of the food we ingest is very important.
+The philosophy of Yoga states that “he who commences the practices of Yoga without first controlling his diet becomes a victim of many diseases.”

 Let’s be honest, how the body feels inside is projected on the outside.
-Overindulging on the “wrong” kind of food will make your internal body feel heavy resulting in a difficult yoga practice.
-The right “amount” of food is no longer quantified into calories, cups or grams.
-If you listen to your body you will know when to stop eating.
+Overindulging In the “wrong” kinds of food will make your internal body feel heavy, resulting in a difficult yoga practice.
+The right “amount” of food is no longer quantified into calories, cups, or grams.
+If you listen to your body, then you will know when to stop eating.
 If the majority of the food you consume is light and calming, I guarantee you that your yoga practice will be equally light and calming.
 The body absorbs the benefits of your yoga practice better when it’s adequately nourished with the “right” kind of nutrients.

 2. INFLAMMATION-YOGA CYCLE

 Recent medical research has focused on inflammation as a major contributor to many kinds of diseases.
-Here is why: Our bodies are in constant state of inflammation caused by trans-fats, sodium, preservatives, GMOs…
+Inflammation is caused by trans-fats, sodium, preservatives, and GMOs.

 How is this related to Yoga anyway?
-Well, when your body is under a lot of inflammation you can start suffering from joint pain, stiffness, digestive issues… If you continue to practice yoga under one or more of these circumstances, the pain and discomfort increases triggering your body to release cortisol*, which creates even MORE inflammation! (*stress hormone).
+Well, when your body is under a lot of inflammation you can start suffering from joint pain, stiffness, and digestive issues.
+If you continue to practice yoga under one or more of these circumstances, the pain and discomfort increases triggering your body to release cortisol, a stress hormone, which creates even MORE inflammation!

-Take a breath, STOP THE CYCLE!
+Take a breath, and STOP THE CYCLE!
 Incorporate more anti-inflammatory nutrients in your food before and after practice.
-Some examples of these nutrients are omega-3 fatty acids, resveratrol, tumeric, probiotics, vitamin D, fiber and antioxidants.
+Some examples of these nutrients are omega-3 fatty acids, resveratrol, turmeric, probiotics, vitamin D, fiber, and antioxidants.

 3. SUGAR CAN MAKE YOU STIFF

-If you have a hard-to-deal-with sweet tooth, my recommendation is for you to substitute some of the processed sugary items for naturally sweetened foods and drinks such as fruits and herb-teas.
+If you have a hard-to-deal-with sweet tooth, my recommendation is for you to substitute some of the processed sugary items for naturally sweetened foods and drinks such as fruits and herbal teas.

 4. YOGA AND FOOD, HOW ARE THEY SIMILAR?

 Both can be beneficial or detrimental: What you put in your body during meals matters as much as how you move your body through your yoga practice.
-You want to eat nutrients that are good for cellular regeneration and health as much as you want to make your yoga routine a healing practice.
+You want to eat nutrients that are good for cellular regeneration and health as much as making your yoga routing a healing practice.

-Three questions I recommend asking yourself after eating and after yoga (just to keep yourself in check):
+There are three questions I recommend asking yourself after eating and after yoga, just to keep yourself in check.